 The PPMP should describe the processes that are designed to support the objectives of the organization.
 The level of effort expended to develop a PPMP should be based on the scope of its professional practice.
-A PPMP would vary considerably in complexity, degree of detail and specific content depending on the size and nature of the professional organization.
+A PPMP would vary considerably in complexity, degree of detail and specific content depending on the size and nature of the Guideline for Professional Practice Management Plans v1.3 professional organization.
 For example, consulting and operating companies will have different needs.